impredicative/papical/README.md

 # papi
 **papi** (Personal Amazon Price Inflation) computes the running annual price inflation percentage using the [Laspereyes](https://en.wikipedia.org/w/index.php?title=List_of_price_index_formulas&oldid=1077502962#Laspeyres) approach.
-Using it meaningfully requires a substantial order history on Amazon over a long period.
+Using it meaningfully requires a substantial order history on Amazon.com over a long period.

 Disclaimers:
 * This software is not associated with Amazon.